John McEntire

-John McEntire (born April 9, 1970 in Portland, Oregon) is an American recording engineer, producer, drummer and multi-instrumentalist, based in Chicago, Illinois.
+John McEntire (born April 9, 1970) is an American recording engineer, producer, drummer, and multi-instrumentalist, based in Chicago, Illinois.
 He is a member of both Tortoise and the Sea and Cake.

+Early life

-McEntire started playing drums at age 10.
+McEntire was born on April 9, 1970, in Portland, Oregon.
+He started playing drums at age 10.
 Throughout high school, he performed in marching bands and studied privately for seven years.
 He went on to attend Oberlin Conservatory initially as a percussion major, but eventually switched to study in the school's then newly created program for Technology in Music and Related Arts.